 Physics 105 is a course about everything, the whole enchilada, the Universe, which is, by definition, all that is.
-The content areas of the course include: Newton's Laws, Kepler's Laws, Nuclear Physics, Quantum Mechanics, Stellar Properties, Star Formation and Evolution, Galactic Structure and Evolution, the Structure and Evolution of the Universe, and (briefly) Life in the Universe (also known as Astrobiology).
+The content areas of the course include: Newton's Laws, Kepler's Laws, Nuclear Physics, Quantum Mechanics, Stellar Properties, Star Formation and Evolution, Galactic Structure and Evolution, Structure and Evolution of the Universe, and (briefly) Life in the Universe.